 You are going to sand your table in this step.
 All the areas you can get to need to be sanded down.
 If you piece is not smooth to your liking, then you will need to use a tool to sand it down.
 Also depending on how rough the surface is will determine the grit(s) you use in this process.

 The sander I use is an orbital sander.
 It is easy for me to grip and maneuver across furniture.
 I know that the experts recommend sanding with the grain of the wood, and I do this, just with the orbital sander.
+Then I used the sanding block as needed on the chairs where I could not get with the orbital sander.

 I recommend the SKIL 5” Random Orbital Sander- SR211601.
 It has many good features but what I like most is the Easy to clean dust container that you can see through.
 It is better than the cloth ones that most have because I have found over time those cloth ones do not stay on and you end up with sawdust everywhere.